Still Processing

-Still Processing is a New York Times culture podcast hosted by J Wortham, a writer for The New York Times Magazine, and Wesley Morris, the paper's critic at large.
+Still Processing was a New York Times culture podcast hosted by J Wortham, a writer for The New York Times Magazine, and Wesley Morris, the paper's critic at large.
 The show debuted on September 8, 2016.
 Still Processing won a 2017 Webby Award in the Podcast & Digital Audio category, and was nominated for a 2019 Shorty Award.

 History

 Morris joined The New York Times from The Boston Globe in 2015 with a podcast as part of his new contract and approached Wortham about serving as co-host.
 Developed under the working title Feelings, the show launched as Still Processing on September 8, 2016, part of a collaboration between The New York Times and Pineapple Street Media to expand Times podcasts offerings.

 The first season ran from September 26, 2016, to March 2, 2017.
 The last episode was released on December 6, 2022.

 Production

 Morris and Wortham host the podcast.
 The production team includes Pineapple Street's Jenna Weiss-Berman, Neena Pathak, Sasha Weiss, Wendy Dorr, and members of the Times audio department, Lisa Tobin and Samantha Henig.